cs3110/textbook/interp/typecheck.md

 A *type system* is a mathematical description of how to determine whether an expression is *ill typed* or *well typed*, and in the latter case, what the type of the expression is.
-A *type checker* is a program that implements a type system.
+A *type checker* is a program that implements a type system, i.e., that implements the static semantics of the language.

 Commonly, a type system is formulated as a ternary relation
 \\(\\mathit{HasType}(\\Gamma, e, t)\\), which means that expression